acumos/security-verification/docs/design.rst

 provided by the Acumos platform operator.
 The role of the Acumos platform in this case is only to support:

-* the export of all model artifacts to be scanned as a set, that can be processed externally
+* the export of all relevant revision data as an archive, that can be processed externally
-* the importing of a scan results file that will be stored as a solution/revision artifact, at some later point
+* the importing of a scan results file that will be stored as a revision artifact, at some later point

 For external scans, the Scanning Service:

-* retrieves all artifacts and metadata for the solution/revision, for which the scanresult.json licenseScan or vulnerabilityScan attribute is "in-progress"
+* retrieves the revision description, documents per the revision accessTypeCode, and revision artifacts of type MI (model.zip), DI (docker image), MD (metadata.json), and SR (scanresult.json)
+* creates a scanresult.json described in `Scan Result`_ as a template for later completion and return by the external scan process
+* creates a zip archive named sol-<solutionId-rev-<revisionId>.zip with

+  * the description in a file named "description.txt" in the root folders
+  * the scanresult.json file in the root folder
+  * the documents in a "documents" folder
+  * the artifacts in an artifacts folder

-* places the artifacts into a folder named for the solution/revision, in an external-user-accessible volume
+* places the archive into an external-user-accessible persistent volume, in a folder "/var/acumos/security-verification/external-scan"

 At that point, admins or automated systems can access the archive for offline scan execution.